 - (Optional) To receive payments by direct deposit, you’ll also need your bank name, account number, and routing number.
 Otherwise, DUA will send you a debit card.

-TIP: If your application is approved, your first payment will be mailed to you as a paper check.
-After that, payments will be sent to you by direct deposit or by debit card, depending on the method you chose in your application.
+TIP: If your application is approved, your payments will be sent to you by direct deposit or by debit card, depending on the method you chose in your application.
 The fastest way to receive payments is to set up direct deposit.

 You may need to provide additional information if you are not a U.S. citizen, are in a union, were in the military, or worked for the federal government.